Via-Operating/ViaOS/README.md

 # ViaOS
-An x86 Operating System built on the MX Kernel by Via.
+An x86 Operating System built on the VD Kernel (VDK) by Via.

 # Complile
 > cd ViaOS